-With respect to environmental and socioeconomic effects (discussed in other sections), during construction and operation of the MRS, the DOE will monitor for potential adverse effects; will implement measures to avoid them; and will attempt to minimize, mitigate, or provide compensation for those that cannot be avoided.
+With respect to environmental and socioeconomic effects (discussed in other sections), during construction and operation of the MRS, the DOE will monitor for potential adverse effects; will implement measures to avoid them; and

 With respect to safety, the NRC will periodically inspect, audit, and oversee the facility during construction and operation to ensure that the conditions of the license are being met.
 It may revoke the license if the terms and conditions of the license are being violated.